plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 Note that we are giving extra weight to these moves, so each tree topology move will be attempted 5 times more often, and the node time slider move will be attempted 10 times more often, than the other moves we've defined.

-Note also that we're still starting the MCMC off with the true tree topology and node times (see the line <tt>timetree.setValue(T)</tt>).
+Note also that we're still starting the MCMC off with the true tree topology and node times (see the line `timetree.setValue(T)`).
 This is cheating, of course, but the result would be the same if you started with a maximum likelihood estimate obtained under a strict clock.

-Add the following to the very end of the _divtime.Rev_ file.
+Add the following to the very end of the _divtime.Rev_ file (but before `quit()`).
 This will read all the sampled trees (each will be different this time because we added moves to modify tree topology and node times) and create a consensus tree showing 95% credible intervals around each divergence time:

     # Summarize divergence times